 Direct numerical simulations (DNS) of fractal oscillating grids flows were performed with OpenFOAM in order to complete the results of the PIV study by providing high resolution 2 and 3-dimensional flow data.
 These 3-dimensional data notably show that the mechanical stress on the stirred tank walls, namely the wall shear stress (which should be sufficiently high to avoid biofilm development), is especially important in the grid wake region in front of grid bars.
 The power injected in the fluid medium by the fractal oscillating grids, quite difficult to assess in our case, was also computed thanks to DNS data.

 Finally, batch cultures of the green microalgae Scenedesmus obliquus were performed in our PBR prototype stirred by fractal oscillating grids.
 A system of three identical grids equally spaced and oscillating in phase was used to avoid the settling of the microalgae cells.
 Whatever the considered grid, our PBR prototype allow to reach higher cell concentrations than a commercial bubble column PBR.
 The biofilm formation is limited inside the grid wake regions if the grid bars are close enough to the tank walls.
-To conclude decidedly about the advantages of a grid over the others, cultures replications should be performed.
+These culture results pave the way for future optimisations of our PBR prototype stirred by fractal oscillating grids.